Improving Speech Enhancement Performance by Leveraging Contextual Broad Phonetic Class Information: PROPOSED MODEL

 \subsubsection{Mel-filters processing}

-To differentiate our process, we replaced the Kaldi feature extractor in the original ESPnet with a filter-bank extractor, creating speech features of the enhanced waveforms from the SE module.
+To make the whole SE-E2E-ASR system differentiable, we replaced the Kaldi feature extractor in the original ESPnet with a filter-bank extractor, creating speech features of the enhanced waveforms from the SE module.
 The original ESPnet uses Kaldi feature extraction, for which most recipes use 80-dimensional logarithmic Mel-spectra with the pitch feature (83 dimensions in total).
 By contrast, the filter-bank extractor applies 26 triangular Mel-scaled filters to the power spectrum of an input signal to extract the filter-bank feature.
-Compared with the original Kaldi feature extractor, the filter-bank extractor connects the SE module with the ASR model and ensures that the E2E training process is back propagatable.
-After feature extraction, we prepared the data by converting all the information included in the Kaldi data directory (transcriptions, speaker and language IDs, and input and output lengths) into one JSON file and pre-trained the E2E-ASR model using the clean filter-bank features as input before the overall E2E training.
+Compared with the original Kaldi feature extractor, the filter-bank extractor connects the SE module with the ASR model and ensures that the whole SE-E2E-ASR system is differentiable.
+After feature extraction, we prepared the data for the SE-E2E-ASR system with all the information included in the Kaldi data directory (transcriptions, speaker and language IDs, and input and output lengths) and pre-trained the E2E-ASR model using the clean filter-bank features as input.
 The ISE task used the Kaldi feature extractor and preserved the processes in the ESPnet toolkit, where 80-dimensional logarithmic Mel-spectra features (with 1024 DFT points and 144-point frameshift) are used.
 The Kaldi feature was similar across all inputs and outputs of the ISE model.